Why should leaders care about feelings?

 Leading Schools with Social Intelligence

 The new science of Social Intelligence also has profound implications for education and parenting.
 Just as leaders can eject their team members from the mental state that fosters optimal performance, the same is true for the classroom.
 The conclusion: The teacher’s attitude and caring are at least as significant as the technique and content of the teaching.
-At a school-wide level, the emotional tone of the school will make or break it’s effectiveness.
+As neurobiologist Mary Helen Immordino-Yang says: Learning IS social.
+At a school-wide level, that means the emotional tone of the school will make or break it’s effectiveness.

 For children and adults, mirror neurons and contagious emotions mean role modeling matters more than ever.
 “Mirror neurons really support the importance of role modeling because we know that people can learn by seeing someone execute well.
 We now understand the mechanism: When you watch someone else perform, that elicits in the same arousal pattern in you.
 Kids do this all the time; this is how toddlers learn at such a voracious speed.
 They learn how to do virtually everything they do without being explicitly told.
 By watching others, people develop an internal map of the observed behavior.”
 These mirrored arousal patterns become a kind of template, a map, that makes imitation so easy.